OCP Data Privacy Policy

 PERSONAL DATA BREACH AND NOTIFICATION REQUIREMENTS7.1.

-Omilia shall notify Data Controller in writing as soon as possible in the circumstances but no later than within 24 hours after becoming aware of any accidental, unauthorized, or unlawful destruction, loss, alteration, or disclosure of, or access to, Personal Data (“Security Breach“).
-Such notification shall include (i) a detailed description of the Security Breach, (ii) the type of data that was the subject of the Security Breach and (iii) the identity of each affected person (or, where not possible, the approximate number of Data Subjects and of Personal Data records concerned).
-Omilia shall communicate to Data Controller in such notification (i) the name and contact details of the processor’s data protection officer or other point of contact where more information can be obtained; (ii) a description of the likely consequences of the Security Breach; (iii) a description of the measures taken or proposed to be taken by Omilia to address the Security Breach, including, where appropriate, measures to mitigate its possible adverse effects; and additionally in such notification or thereafter (iv) as soon as such information can be collected or otherwise becomes available, any other information Data Controller may reasonably request relating to the Security Breach.
+Omilia shall notify Data Controller in writing as soon as possible in the circumstances but no later than within fourty-eight (48) hours after becoming aware of any accidental, unauthorized, or unlawful destruction, loss, alteration, or disclosure of, or access to, Personal Data (“Security Breach“).
+Such notification shall include (i) a detailed description of the Security Breach, (ii) the type of data that was the subject of the Security Breach, and (iii) the identity of each affected person (or, where not possible, the approximate number of Data Subjects and of Personal Data records concerned).
+Omilia shall communicate to Data Controller in such notification (i) the name and contact details of Omilia’s and/or any involved Sub-Processor’s data protection officer or another point of contact where more information can be obtained; (ii) a description of the likely consequences of the Security Breach; (iii) a description of the measures taken or proposed to be taken by Omilia to address the Security Breach, including, where appropriate, measures to mitigate its possible adverse effects; and additionally in such notification or thereafter (iv) as soon as such information can be collected or otherwise becomes available, any other information Data Controller may reasonably request relating to the Security Breach.

 7.2.